vectordotdev/vector/docs/specs/instrumentation.md

 ### Events

-Instrumentation SHOULD be event-driven ([RFC 2064]), where individual events serve as the vehicle for internal telemtry, driving the emission of metrics and logs.
+Instrumentation SHOULD be event-driven ([RFC 2064]), where individual events serve as the vehicle for internal telemetry, driving the emission of metrics and logs.
 This organizes Vector's telemetry, making it easier to manage and catalogue.
 On rare occassions, metrics and logs can emit directly but MUST be reserved for ocassions where it is impossible to emit Vector's events.
 For